Register your company in Hong Kong with our Special Anniversary discount!

 When filing your tax returns, you need to quote your BRN.

-A business registration number is important for your business's day-to-day operations, such as opening a bank account, borrowing business loans, and conducting other financial transactions.
+A business registration number is important for your business’s day-to-day operations, such as opening a bank account, borrowing loans, and conducting other financial transactions.

-3. Simplifies the Management of Company Information
+3. Simplifies the management of company information

 You can add your business registration number as a reference number when you submit official documents in connection with your business.